Mesa Verde, Spanish for green table, offers a spectacular look

-tours, and access to archeological sites are seasonal.
-To make
+however, some facilities, tours, and archeological sites are seasonal.

-Schedule to see what will be available at the time of your
+Schedule to see what will be available when you visit Mesa

 Getting